 The Parental Leave Acts 1998–2006 have been updated by the Parental Leave (Amendment) Act 2019.
 The Acts have two main purposes:

 - To give men and women the right to take unpaid leave from employment to allow them to take care of their children.
 The Acts allow the parental leave to be taken either as a continuous block of weeks or, with the agreement of the employer, broken up over a period of time.
 The employment rights of the employee are protected while on parental leave, and the employee has the right to return to work after such an absence.

 - To provide for limited paid force majeure leave to enable employees to deal with family emergencies resulting from the injury or illness of a family member and where the immediate presence of the employee is indispensable.

-Note: From 1 September 2019, the age of a qualifying child increased from reaching 8 years of age to reaching 12 years, and the period of unpaid parental leave extended to 22 weeks per parent per child and will further increase to 26 weeks on 1 September 2020.
-Employees who previously availed of their full 18-week entitlement will be entitled to apply for the additional weeks.
+From 1 September 2019, the age of a qualifying child increased from reaching 8 years of age to reaching 12 years and the period of unpaid parental leave extended to 22 weeks per parent per child.
+From 1 September 2020 the period of unpaid parental leave extended further to 26 weeks per parent per child.
+Employees who availed of a prior entitlement are entitled to apply for any additional weeks.